 The investigator(s) will collect information from each party and other relevant sources.
 The Complainant and the Respondent are not restricted from gathering and presenting relevant evidence.
-The investigator(s) are responsible for gathering relevant evidence to the extent reasonably possible.
+The investigators are responsible for gathering relevant evidence to the extent reasonably possible.
 However, each party will be given an equal opportunity to suggest witnesses (including expert witnesses if applicable); provide other relevant information, such as documents, communications, photographs, and other evidence; and suggest questions to be posed to the other party or witnesses.
 Parties and witnesses are expected to provide all available relevant evidence to the investigator(s) during the investigation.
-If a party or witness fails to provide available relevant evidence during the investigation, such evidence maybe excluded from consideration by the Decision Maker.
+If a party or witness fails to provide available relevant evidence during the investigation, such evidence may, at the discretion of the Hearing Officer, be excluded from consideration at the hearing.
 While parties are not restricted from presenting information attesting to the parties' character, such evidence generally is not considered relevant.

-The investigator(s) will provide to a party written notice of the date, time, location, participants, and purpose of all investigative interviews to which they are invited or expected, with sufficient time (generally no less than three (3) business days, absent exigent circumstances) for the party to prepare to participate.
+The investigators will provide to a party written notice of the date, time, location, participants, and purpose of all investigative interviews to which they are invited or expected, with sufficient time (generally no less than three (3) business days, absent exigent circumstances) for the party to prepare to participate.
 Interviews for parties and witnesses may be conducted in person or through remote meeting technologies.